Types of Degrees Wildlife Management Majors Are Getting

 |Hispanic or Latino||157|

-Wildlife appeals to people across the globe.
+Students from other countries are interested in Wildlife, too.
 About 0.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 How Much Do Wildlife Management Majors Make?